Myrrh Essential Oil*

 More info about myrrh essential oil, click here.

-Topical: Apply diluted directly to area of concern or bottoms of feet.
+Apply diluted to area of concern.

-Ok for children 6+
+Ok for children 6+ when diluted properly.

 It is recommended to avoid this essential oil during pregnancy and lactation.